10 things you need to know about junior ISAs (JISAs)

 6. Anyone can pay into a child’s junior ISA

-Friends and other family members can all pay money into a child’s JISA.
+Friends and family members can all pay money into a child’s JISA.
 Children can even pay into their own JISAs once they’re old enough to have their own bank account to pay in from.

-7. You can pay up to £9,000 into junior ISAs in a child’s name each tax year.
+7. You can pay up to £9,000 into junior ISAs in a child’s name each tax year

 The junior ISA annual allowance resets at the start of each tax year, on 6 April.